 The best source for verified barcodes is usually store-bought product packaging you might have around.
 These are generally UPC-A barcodes that every scanner should be able to read.
 If you have any doubt that the store-bought barcode is scannable you can test it with another scanner or get a few items to test with.
 The chance of finding multiple retail items with barcodes that do not scan is super low.

-Scan the barcode and see if it gets typed out in the email.
+Scan the known to be good barcode and see if it gets typed out in the email.
 The cursor should jump to the next line after the barcode value is typed out.
 Scanning multiple times should put one barcode on each line.